-- 1. Clothing which contains suggestive, derogatory, offensive, or sexual references is not allowed.
+1. Clothing which contains suggestive, derogatory, offensive, or sexual references is not allowed.
 This includes profanity, references to alcohol and/or drugs.
+Additionally,

-Additionally, clothing should not mock, intimidate or demean other individuals or groups or contain any political content. - 2.
+- clothing should not mock, intimidate or demean other individuals or groups or contain any political content. - 2.
 Hats will be allowed in school at all grade levels.
 Respect will be shown while wearing the hat. - 3.
-Shirts with at minimum a one inch strap - 4.
+Shirts with at minimum a one inch strap.
+No spaghetti strap shirts will be allowed. - 4.
 Athletic attire (cheerleading skirts must have shorts underneath, to meet dress code guidelines). - 5.
 Cleavage should not be readily exposed. - 6.
-Shirts chosen should be able to cover bra straps with an attempt to keep them covered. - 7.
+Shirts chosen should be able to cover bra straps with an attempt to keep them covered.
+No bras or bralette should be seen - 7.
 Skirts will be a length so that when you stand in a relaxed fashion with your arms down to your sides, they reach at or beyond the end of your fingertips (Mid Thigh).
 Short inseams must be 3" or longer. - 8.
 Ripped jeans, as long as the rips are not in the area that would normally be covered by school approved shorts or skirts. - 9.
 Mid drift shirts must be at least at the belly button.